Introduction

 Correction Levels (R, G, B) (%)

+Found under the Structural panel (see Figure 17).
 Sets the percentage of LCC correction to be applied on each color channel.
-Normally it should be kept to 100%.
+Normally it should be kept at 100%.
 You may increase it together with the other channels to over-correct, or decrease to under-correct.
 If the three sliders are disjoined and set differently from each other, this correction can help in fine-tuning any global color cast, especially if the chosen reference point is not perfectly neutral (see below).

 If you still see some banding or sensor tiling, especially when only fixing structural issues, you may want to increase the correction percentage.